1ssb/torchkan/README.md

 The KAN model has shown promising results amidst various GAMs since the 1980s.
 This implementation, inspired by various sources, achieves over 97% accuracy with an eval time of 0.6 seconds and the quantised model achieves under 0.55 seconds on the MNIST dataset in 8 epochs on a Ubuntu 22.04 OS with a single Nvidia RTX4090.

-As this model is still under study, further exploration into its full capabilities is ongoing.
+*As this model is still under study, further exploration into its full capabilities is ongoing.
 Please send in questions and crtiques.
 I do not have an exact background in Computing so I maybe making silly mistakes here and there, do kindly forgive them and contribute.
+I will merge requests as soon as I can, kindly outline the problem, the fix and why it works.*

-**PyPI pipeline might not work as expected, is deprecated and not maintained as of now**
+**PyPI pipeline is deprecated and not maintained as of now and will be stabilised after Version 1 is released.**

 ---